Alex Garcia (footballer, born 1979)

-Alex Rogério Garcia de Oliveira, known as Alex Garcia (born 9 April 1979) is a retired Brazilian football player.
+Alex Rogério Garcia de Oliveira, known as Alex Garcia (born 9 April 1979) is a Brazilian former professional footballer who played as a defender.

-Club career
+Career

-He made his professional debut in the Segunda Liga for Académica de Coimbra on 1 October 2000 in a game against Freamunde.
+Alex Garcia made his professional debut in the Segunda Liga for Académica de Coimbra on 1 October 2000 in a game against Freamunde.

 He made his Primeira Liga debut for Estrela da Amadora on 24 August 2003, when he played the whole game in a 1–1 draw against Porto.